 Our examples are based on (1) the transport equation, (2) the inviscid Burgers' equation, and (3) the viscous Burgers' equation.
-We select these three PDE models as representatives, because they all play fundamental roles in modeling physical phenomena and demonstrate characteristic behaviors of a more complex system, such as dissipation and shock formation (Haberman, 1983).
-In addition to wide applications, they cover a wide range of categories, including the first-order PDE, second-order PDE, linear PDE, and nonlinear PDE, which cover most of the PDEs frequently seen in practice.
-Furthermore, the difficultly of identifying the above PDE models increases from the first example-the transport equation-to the last example-the viscous Burgers' equation.
-We set $p{\text{max}} = 2$ and $q{\text{max}} = 2$ in (1.3) for the three numerical examples (see the full formula of the full model in the Supplementary Material S11), that is, we identify the PDE model from the full model.
+We select these three PDE models as representatives because all these PDE models play fundamental roles in modeling physical phenomenon and demonstrate characteristic behaviors shared by a more complex system, such as dissipation and shock-formation (Haberman, 1983).
+In addition to wide applications, they also cover a wide range of categories, including first-order PDE, second-order PDE, linear PDE, and non-linear PDE.
+And these wide range of categories cover most of the PDEs frequently seen in practice.
+Furthermore, the difficultly to identify the above PDE models increases from the first example-the transport equation-to the last example-the viscous 4.1 Example 1: Transport Equation

+Burgers' equation.
+We set $p{\text{max}} = 2, q{\text{max}} = 2$ in (1.3) for all the three numerical examples (see the full formula of the full model in the supplementary material), i.e., we identify the PDE model from the full model

-In terms of computational efficiency, the results of these three examples are the same, so we present only the result for the first example.
-We also verify Conditions 3.1 - 3.5 for the above three examples.
-The details of the verification are provided in the Supplementary Material S12.
+For the computational efficiency, the results of these three examples are the same, so we only present the result for the first example.
+We also verify Condition 3.1 - 3.5 of the above three examples.
+The details of the verification can be found in the online supplementary material.